joshuaeckroth/csci431-website/notes/prolog.md

 Prolog is a programming language that allows us to "program" with declarative, symbolic knowledge.
-It puts limitations on the kinds of logical statements we can write.
-These limitations are essential for allowing Prolog programs to work efficiently and always provide an answer (or determine there is no answer).
+It is a Turing-complete language, and thus supports loops, variables, etc. but Prolog programs consist primarily of "facts" and "rules" that state the relations between facts.
+The rules are activated by "queries".
+By using variables in the queries, we can find out the values of the variables that make the queries true (according to the facts and rules involved), and thus we get a kind of computation.

-Install [SWI Prolog](http://www.swi-prolog.org/download/stable) or use on londo by running `pl`.
+Install [SWI Prolog](http://www.swi-prolog.org/download/stable) or run it on londo with the command `pl`.

 ## Logic programming paradigm

 Because Prolog is a "Turing-complete" language, we can write any program in Prolog.
-Of course, a program that is easy to write in Java or C++ will, in all likelihood, be *very* difficult to write in Prolog, although it is possible.
+Of course, a program that is easy to write in Java or C++ will, in all likelihood, be **very difficult** to write in Prolog, although it is possible.
 Prolog programs often feel like they're programs written in "reverse," since they are written declaratively rather than procedurally.

-- Prolog programs have two parts: a database (of facts and rules), and an interactive "query" tool; the database must be saved in a text file.
+- Prolog programs have two parts: a database (of facts and rules), and an interactive "query" tool; the database must be saved in a text file, usually with extension `.pl`.

 - Prolog databases are "consulted" (loaded), and then the query tool is used to "make queries" (ask questions) about the database.

-- How queries are answered is generally beyond the control of the programmer; Prolog uses a depth-first search to figure out how to answer queries; this is (generally) non-negotiable.
+- How queries are answered is mostly beyond the control of the programmer; Prolog uses a depth-first search to figure out how to answer queries; this is (mostly) non-negotiable.

 - Programs written in Prolog are "executed" by performing queries.
+By using variables in queries, we get computation.

+Note, Prolog rules can also include input/output statements, so just evaluating a rule with a query can result in computation as well.

 ## Simple example